Scholarships and financial assistance

 Grants and fellowships offered by the Nursing and Midwifery Office are only for nurses and midwives working in the WA public health sector.

-A limited amount of postgraduate scholarships are available to nurses and midwives working in the private and publicly funded sectors, however, priority will be given to those working in the public health sector.
+A limited amount of postgraduate scholarships are available to nurses and midwives working in the private and publicly funded sectors, however, priority will be given to those working in the public health sector, and dependent on workforce requirements and areas of high clinical need.